johnathon101/johnathon101.github.io/_posts/2014-10-09-i-love-maps.markdown

 action, route and an ajax call from the javascript to the controller to get the data.
 It was a moment of realization that my tried and true method of using a gem may be the lazy one.
-Then again, in the time it would take me to build the route, controller, rescue and ajax call it would take five times as long and argubaly be nearly the same outcome as using gon.
+Then again, in the time it would take me to build the route, controller, rescue and ajax call it would take five times as long and arguably be nearly the same outcome as using gon.

 <br>
 Outside of moving data, the google developer api is just great to work with.
 The documentation is